 These can also be written in the order 地火風水空 (chi ka sui fuu kuu).
 Let me know when you place your order if you want the Kanji to be in this character order.

-Context of how this character is used determines if you are talking about heaven or the sky above (often they are the same concept anyway).
+The context determines if you are talking about heaven or the sky above (often they are the same concept).

 In Chinese culture, regardless of which religion, it's almost always assumed that God (and any other deities) live up above in the sky.
-This is probably how the idea of heaven being associated with this character began.
+The concept of God living in the sky is likely the reason heaven is associated with this character.